 Once a year, at its Annual General Meeting, the SCA announces the winner of the Jim Quigley Award for volunteers, which in a 3-year rotation is given to an individual volunteer, to a voluntary group, or to a young volunteer.
-The 2015 Jim Quigley Award for Volunteer of the Year went to Kay Coleman, Skerries Chamber of Commerce.
+The 2017 Jim Quigley Award for Voluntary Group of the Year went to Skerries Water Safety.

 See all prizewinners here.